leesjensen/240notes/README.md

 ## 3-web-api

+This one looks pretty big.
+Hook up the server, write the endpoints, store data in memory, and write tests.

+I read the `WebAPI` document and there are some pretty details requirements about how to structure the code.
+It might be good if some of that was given in the design section.

 - Shouldn't `clear` be a `DELETE` instead of a `POST`.
 - How do you observe?
 - How do you actually play the game?